absaravanan/absaravanan/README.md

 - **Agentic AI**: Building autonomous systems that can reason and act
 - **Multimodal LLMs**: Vision-language models and their applications
 - **MLOps**: Streamlining ML lifecycle from research to production
-- **Open Source**: Contributing to the AI/ML community

 ---

 ## 🤝 Let's Collaborate

 I'm passionate about:
-- 🔬 Open-source AI/ML projects
+- 🔬 Engineering intelligent systems
 - 👥 Mentoring emerging engineers
 - 💡 Experimenting with cutting-edge research
 - 🌍 Building AI solutions with real-world impact